 Raw egg whites

 Do you know that the way you store food in your fridge and the order in which you handle it is important?
-A lot of people don't, and food can be kept much safer by following a few simple rules.
+A lot of people don't, but the truth is that food can be kept much safer just by following a few simple rules.

 Food storage rules: